 We found 4 neurologists who accept Highmark near Berwyn, PA.

-Dr. Roderick Spears is a neurology (brain & spinal cord disease) specialist in Berwyn, PA.
-Dr. Spears's clinical interests include migraine, trigger point injections, and nerve block.
+Dr. Roderick Spears specializes in neurology (brain & spinal cord disease).
+These areas are among Dr. Spears's clinical interests: trigger point injections, migraine, and nerve block.
 He is affiliated with Hospital of the University of Pennsylvania (HUP).
-After completing medical school at Wayne State University School of Medicine, he performed his residency at Akron General Medical Center, Montefiore Medical Center, and a hospital affiliated with Albert Einstein College of Medicine.
+After attending Wayne State University School of Medicine, he completed his residency training at Akron General Medical Center, Montefiore Medical Center, and a hospital affiliated with Albert Einstein College of Medicine.
 He takes Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.

 Clinical interests: Parkinson's Disease